Inflation Calculator

 How does inflation affect my savings account?

 Inflation reduces the real value of your savings.
 If your account earns 2% interest but inflation is 3%, you're losing 1% of purchasing power annually.
-Consider inflation-protected investments or higher-yield accounts to maintain your savings' real value over time.
+Over time, this compounding effect can significantly erode your wealth, even though your nominal balance grows.

 What investments protect against inflation?